andsalves/doctrine-elastic/README.md

 A more detailed explanation about fields customization and types (just like nested and date types, 'format' annotation property etc), will be available soon.

 ### Inserting Documents
-Now is very simple to make CRUD operations through ElasticEntityManager.
+Now, is very simple to make CRUD operations through ElasticEntityManager.
 Assuming you have an ElasticEntityManager instance in a variable called $elasticEntityManager:
 ```php
 $newFoo = new DoctrineElastic\Entity\FooType(); // Or wherever be your entity